The Battle for AI's Memory Crown

 Why is SK Hynix winning the HBM race?

 SK Hynix invested early in HBM technology and built strong supply relationships with NVIDIA.
-Its manufacturing yields for HBM3E and HBM4 have consistently outperformed competitors, giving it a reliability advantage that chip buyers prioritise.
+Its manufacturing yields for HBM3E and HBM4 have consistently outperformed competitors, giving it a reliability advantage that chip buyers prioritise over cost considerations.

 Will HBM shortages affect my phone or laptop price?